The Bob and Sheri Show: Sheri Lynch

 Sheri Lynch grew up in Wyoming and Philadelphia, surviving a harrowing, dysfunctional childhood to which she occasionally refers on-air.
 She has worked in television and movies but created her own niche in radio when joining the Bob & Sheri Show as an outspoken and articulate partner (not a female sidekick to a male host) in 1992.
 She has also published two books: Hello, My Name Is Mommy and Be Happy, Or I'll Scream!.
 She is the mother of two young daughters, Olivia and Caramia, and has several "bonus children".
 Although the Bob & Sheri Show is mostly comedic, Sheri often gives advice to callers in trouble and has a somewhat dark sense of humor.
 Sheri recently graduated from Winthrop University with a master's degree in Social Work, focus on clinical mental health.
-In 2013, she married her husband Kevin, in a private ceremony in SC.
+In 2013, she married her husband Kevin, in a private ceremony in South Carolina.
 A self-proclaimed "crazy cat lady" and animal lover, she and her family own many cats and dogs.